- How do I get a copy of my current license?

 - I hold a life license and it shows that it is now “invalid” on License Lookup.
 What should I do to make it valid again?

-Since educators can now go online and print a copy of their licenses, we no longer mail them.
-You will need to create an account for our Educator Licensing Online system.
-Please note that license certificates are only available when the license status is either Current or Next License Cycle Approved.
+Since educators can now go online and print a copy of their licenses, we no longer mail them. *Note: license certificates are only available when the license status is either Current or Next License Cycle Approved.
+You will need to create an account for our Educator Licensing Online system if you don't already have one.
 Steps to print the certificate: